TCE Source-Area Study and Public Water System Design

 GES, as a statewide environmental consultant for the Commonwealth of Pennsylvania, was tasked with rapidly investigating the chlorinated plume in a fractured bedrock setting.
 A focused approach was used to expedite the site characterization while reducing soil sampling requirements and associated laboratory analysis expense.
 Methods included the use of field screening and geophysical technologies such as membrane interface probe, borehole logging, and electrical resistivity surveying to help identify the fracture flow network.
 Where groundwater contaminant levels exceeded regulatory limits, GES installed point-of-entry treatment (POET) systems to protect impacted residents.

 The new public water supply system will provide a permanent, high-quality community water source while delivering greater treatment effectiveness and operational efficiencies.
 GES’ rapid deployment and use of innovative investigative methods protected local residents and reduced both time and effort for the state, ultimately resulting in taxpayer cost savings.
 GES developed a cost-effective, remote monitoring system for completion of the SWIP monitoring that benefited the client by saving significant labor and collecting high-quality remote data, saving the client approximately $104,000.
-GES has efficiently managed the construction of the water distribution system as a representative of the Commonwealth of Pennsylvania, and made several field-determined design modifications that have saved the client an additional $320,000.
+Construction of the new water distribution system was completed 13 months ahead of schedule due to efficiencies gained from our construction management approach as well as several engineering field modifications to the design, resulting in an additional $1.2 million in client cost savings.
+GES was awarded a contract to complete final phase of the project for the construction of the water treatment plant, water tower, water supply wellhead modifications, and water service connections valued at $12.9 million and scheduled for completion in June 2020.
+GES will also provide a licensed water treatment operator for interim manage the new water systems and assist during the transition of responsibility to local municipal water authority.